kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 Is $\pi$ really equal to $\frac{22}{7}$, as it has been drummed into our heads at school?

-The answer is a qualified "Yes and no".
-Because $\pi$ is irrational, it cannot be expressed precisely in a finite number of digits.
-Consequently, we use rational approximations, or a decimal representation at the desired accuracy for $\pi$.
+The answer is a qualified "Yes and No".

-Thanks to Archimedes, $\frac{22}{7}$ is a serviceable overestimate for $\pi$ that has survived for nineteen centuries.
+"Yes", because, thanks to Archimedes, $\frac{22}{7}$ is an overestimate for $\pi$ that has survived for nineteen centuries, and served us well in all this time.
+Whenever, more accuracy was desired, we could always press into service a slightly better rational approximation, like [$\frac{355}{113}$](https://en.wikipedia.org/wiki/Mil%C3%BC).

+"No", because an irrational number like $\pi$ cannot ever be expressed _exactly_ within the confines of a finite numerical representation.
+Consequently, we use rational approximations, or a decimal representation, at the accuracy desired for our practical purposes.

+Philosophically speaking, $\pi$ can only be represented, truly as it is, by a _symbol_, not by digits.

-But geometry alone does not confine $\pi$.
+Geometry might have given birth to $\pi$, but it alone does not confine $\pi$.
 This number is a free citizen of all mathematics and can roam the entire domain.
-How mathematicians became aware of the ubiquity of $\pi$ and what riches have accrued as a result will engage us in our second blog on $\pi$.
+How mathematicians became aware of the ubiquity of $\pi$, and what riches have accrued as a result, will engage us in our second blog on $\pi$, entitled "The Wonder that is Pi".

 ## To explore further